-The second in a series of blogs for the MPA which expands on the theme of the series: Big Data in Project Controls.
+The second in a series of blogs for the MPA exploring Big Data in major projects.

 The construction industry in the UK has begun to harness big data to better deliver projects and to monitor and maintain the assets produced by them.

 Despite the challenges of big data in the project controls space, there is plenty we can do to prepare for its arrival.
 Most importantly, the construction industry must improve its data management practices from top to bottom.
-Project controls is uniquely positioned to support this process.
+The unique position of project controls supports this process.

 Fortunately, we have the advantage of looking outwards to the industries that have paved the way to big data.
 We can harness the practices they have pioneered along with the modern tools that they have created.
 From these lessons, we have been able to put together the 5 steps to applying big data to project controls.

-This first step in any big data initiative is to know where you are going, what you think you need to measure and why it’s important.
+The first step in any big data initiative is to know where you are going, what you think you need to measure, and why it’s important.
 Don’t focus on eventual outputs and the positioning of information in a report.
 Instead, identify all of the stakeholders’ business objectives and the key metrics needed in their decision-making process.

 By building a dictionary of all the measures, it will then be possible to assess your existing sources of data.
 You can also determine the readiness or identify a roadmap to reach your desired endpoint.